RBZ-99/RBZ-99/README.md

 ### Hi there 👋
  **I am Rushikesh B. Zawar**
  I am a student pursuing Computer Science and Biological Sciences at BITS Pilani, Pilani Campus, India, graduating in June 2022.
- I am currently working on Continual Learning in Computer Vision at Harvard University.

  I am actively looking for new grad opportunities across the world!

+**Experience**: I am currently working on Continual Learning in Computer Vision at Harvard University.
+Previosuly I have interned at Massachusetts Institute of Technology (MIT) in Reinforcement Learning for peronalized learning and habit building.
+My recent work at CSIR-CEERI on anomaly detection using GANs is under review at the BMVC conference 2021.
+I have also worked at Tata Institute of Fundamental Research, Mumbai (TIFR) on the cake-cutting and fair resource allocation problem.

+**Others**: I have been selected as a Khorana Scholar in 2020.
+I was recently selected for the program of CMMRS 2021- Saarbrücken(Germany) and also for ILDP+ start program at Hiroshima University.

 **Contact**: [Linkedin](https://www.linkedin.com/in/rushikesh-zawar-a67063153/), [Gmail](rushikeshzawar10@gmail.com), [BITS_email](f20170977@pilani.bits-pilani.ac.in)